-IAS 38 (Amended) Intangible Assets
+IAS 38 (Amended)

+Intangible Assets

-IAS 41 (Amended) Agriculture
+IAS 41 (Amended)

+Agriculture

+Annual Improvements to IFRSs

+Annual Improvements to IFRSs

-Annual Improvements to IFRSs 2010-2012 Cycle
+Annual Improvements to IFRSs

-Annual Improvements to IFRSs 2011-2013 Cycle
+Annual Improvements to IFRSs

+2011-2013 Cycle

+2012-2014 Cycle

 General information

 The Group is incorporated and registered in Guernsey.
 These financial statements are presented in pounds sterling, this being the currency of the primary economic environment in which the Group operates.